Frequently Asked Questions

 -

 Euthanasia means ‘good death,’ and the process is designed to mimic what it would be like to pass in one’s sleep.
-The primary discomfort an animal may experience is the needle poke of the sedation, though this is not common.
-Dr. Young uses VERY small needles, so most animals do not notice or mind.
-We also use treats and affection to help distract from this poke.
-The rest of the experience is painless.
+The primary discomfort your companion may experience is the needle poke of the sedation, which is given in the same place your pet has received vaccinations.
+Dr. Young uses VERY small needles, so most animals do not mind very much, especially if distracted by treats and affection.
+Your companion will then become very relaxed and may even dream.
+As the medicine works longer, they enter a deeper plane of sedation.
+Your companion is not paralyzed-they are sedated, just like during a minor surgical procedure.

 -